houseabsolute/precious/README.md

 ##### `working-dir = { sub-roots = [ ... ] }`

-The final option is to pass a table (aka map) for the `working-dir` key instead of `"root"` or `"dir"` as a string.
+The final option for `working-dir` is to pass a table (aka map) instead of `"root"` or `"dir"` as a string.
 In that case, the table should have one key of its own, `sub-roots`.
 The value of that key can either be a single string or an array of strings.
 Each of these strings should be a _relative_ path to a directory under your project root.

-When this options is used, `precious` will do the following based on other aspects of your config.
+When a command is configured with `sub-roots`, `precious` will do the following based on other aspects of your config.

-- If `invoke = "once"`, then the command will be run _once per root_ instead of just once from the project root.
 - The working directory will be set to each root in turn.
 - Relative paths will be relative to each root, rather than the project root.
+- If `invoke = "once"`, then the command will be run _once per root_ instead of just once from the project root.

 #### `path-args`